 The two brothers rode past the pile of wood which was to be their final, painful resting place, and disappeared into the woods.
 What they were feeling, they didn't know.
-As to what would happen to the families, friends and patients the mind, body and spirit doctors they were leaving behind, their minds didn't care.
+As to what would happen to the families, friends and patients who the mind, body and spirit doctors they were leaving behind, their minds didn't care.
 But their hearts somehow did.
-But one thing was certain in lives that were not certain anymore.
+Yet one thing was certain in their lives that were not certain anymore.
 They had become a different species than what they used to be.
 The last of their kind.
 Or, perhaps, the first of their kind, if they could find the Huntress.
-Instead, they ran into someone even more loving, caring an intelligent.
+Instead, they ran into someone even more loving, caring and intelligent.

-"So," Dral said to Promethius after 'accidently' bumping into his one man campground, sharing a bite of well cooked, and badly-seasoned meat which tasted like rabbit, but he hoped was not human primate.
+"So," Dral said to Promethius after 'accidently' bumping into his one man campground.
+He was offered some well cooked, and badly-seasoned meat which tasted like rabbit, but he hoped was not human primate.
 "Tell me how you grew so...old?"

-"The same reason why you got so bald, I suppose," the now white haired, wrinkled-skin, pre-maturely arthritic but still vibrant and defiant behind the eyes space traveler said.
+"The same reason why you got so bald, I suppose," the now white haired, wrinkled-skin, pre-maturely arthritic but still vibrant and defiant behind the eyes space traveler said, stroking the top of his now hairless head.
 "Leave home, get on-the-road disease.
 Which can be reversed when you...eh."
 Promethius held the rest of what he was about to say behind tight lips, and a contemplative stare directed behind his ocular portholes.